IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 7. Partition Palindrome String

 1. `Partition problems` are like `combination problems`, and one of the keys is to identify the cut line.
+1. We can use `dynamic programming` to optimize the check process, rather than `while` or `for` loop.

 ### 8. Restore IP Address